nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Examples:**

-* `add c/Microsoft r/Software Engineer d/Nov 12 2022 1200 i/Technology s/Pending`
+* `add c/Microsoft r/Software Engineer d/Nov 12 2024 1200 i/Technology s/Pending`

-  Adds a company called Microsoft, with the role Software Engineer in the technology industry, deadline Nov 12 2022 1200 and status as pending.
+  Adds a company called Microsoft, with the role Software Engineer in the technology industry, deadline Nov 12 2024 1200 and status as pending.

 * `add c/Google r/Cleaner`

-  Adds a company called Google, with the role Cleaner and status `TO_BE_SUBMITTED`.
+  Adds a company called Google, with the role Cleaner and status `TO_ADD_STATUS`.

 **UI mockup:**
 ![](images/user-guide/AddCommand.png)